hoffa/year-on-a-page/README.md

 # year-on-a-page

-A view of the entire year on a single page.
+The year on a single page.

 [Print out the PDF](renders/pdf/2025-default.pdf) and follow along to better appreciate the flow of time.